VA Homeless Programs

 Connecting Research to Practice

 A program hosted by the National Center on Homelessness among Veterans to present current research on homeless populations that has implications for the field.
-This occasional forum provides clinicians, VA homeless program managers, and front line staff the opportunity to discuss particular research studies and how findings might be considered in planning, developing, or implementing services for homeless or formerly homeless Veterans.
+This occasional forum provides clinicians, VA homeless program managers, and front-line staff the opportunity to discuss particular research studies and how findings might be considered in planning, developing, or implementing services for Veterans currently or formerly homeless.
+For 2021 and beyond, Connecting Research to Practice webinars are incorporated in the Center’s National Education Series.

 - Dementia in Aging Homeless Veterans: Research and Clinical Implications